 Moschino has issued a statement saying it "complies with applicable equal employment laws and values and respects all customers and clients regardless of their race or background."

 Increasingly, brands without a strategy to target and include different demographics are learning they need to do so to be successful.
 And high-end fashion brands aren’t any different.
 Black women are gaining financially and politically while maintaining cultural clout.
-It’s in brand’s like Moschino’s interest to recognize that and treat it as their bottom dollar.
+It’s in brand’s like Moschino’s interest to recognise that and treat it as their bottom dollar.